graalvm/graalvm-demos/native-image-logging-examples/README.md

      WARNING: Danger, Will Robinson!
 [Wed May 18 17:22:40 BST 2022]
      ```

-     Note that you can use any JDK for compiling the Java classes, but in the build script GraalVM's `javac` is used to simplify the prerequisites and not depend on you having another JDK installed.
+The _logging.properties_ file is processed at when the executable is built. `LoggerHolder.LOGGER` is initialized at build time and is available at runtime, therefore improving the startup time.
+Unless your application needs to process a custom _logging.properties_ configuration file at runtime, this approach is recommended.

-### Runtime Logger Initialization
+## Runtime Logger Initialization

+The logger can also be initialized at runtime.

-1. Compile `RuntimeLoggerInit.java` using `javac`:
+1. Compile _RuntimeLoggerInit.java_ using `javac`:

      ```bash
      javac RuntimeLoggerInit.java